Epsichaos/fried-chicken/README.md

 - FontAwesome: Font Awesome is a nice-looking css library to use glyphicons in a website.
 It is also developped under the MIT license.
 - ChartJS: ChartJS is a simple and powerful javascript toolkit to render charts with canvas in webpages, developped and available under the MIT license.
 - jQuery: jQuery is a famous open source Javascript library.
+- Bootbox: Bootbox is a js library for custom alert boxes using the css framework Bootstrap 3.0

 Implementation
 --------------

 The application should be implemented using PhP script to interact with a RESTful API, used to generate the json.
+The authentication is based on a token system, which grant the access to the web services and the data specific for all customers.

 Acknowledgements
 ----------------